-The adoption of IFRS 9 had no impact on the Corporation's consolidated annual financial statements on the date of initial application.
+The adoption of IFRS 9 had no impact on the Corporation's condensed consolidated interim financial statements on the date of initial application.
 There was no change in the carrying amounts on the basis of allocation from original measurement categories under IAS 39 Financial Instruments: Recognition and Measurement to the new measurement categories under IFRS 9.